PhoenixofForce/Level_Editor/README.md

 When used on a free layer you place a single object on the position you clicked.
 You cannot drag here.
 You can move the object by holding right click while dragging it.
 Right clicking an object also puts it into the tag editor.

-When used on a area layer an area of size 1x1 gets created.
+When used on an area layer an area of size 1x1 gets created.
 You can expand the area while right click dragging one of its anchors.
 The anchors are corners which are a little more colored than the rest of the area.
 You can move the whole area by right click dragging anywhere else.
 The areas are also put in the tag editor when right clicked.